-You may register for direct deposit after you login with your NY.gov ID.
+You may register for direct deposit after you log in with your NY.gov ID.
 For security reasons, you cannot enroll in or change direct deposit information over the telephone.

 The direct deposit system is available:

 You may also register when you file a new claim or from the "Confirmation Page" when you claim your weekly benefits.

 When you register for direct deposit you must enter your:

 Copy these numbers from one of your checks.
 To help you find the numbers you need, view a picture of a sample check (PDF).
 Please be sure to enter your checking account information accurately.
 If you don't enter accurate information, your benefit payments may be delayed for 14 to 21 days.

 Do not use a checking account deposit slip for your bank's routing number or your account number.
 Those slips may include numbers that do not apply to direct deposit.

 If your banking institution has recently merged, your bank routing number and your checking account number may have changed.
 Contact them first to obtain the new bank routing and account numbers.

 Once you register for direct deposit and your banking information has been verified, you do not need to re-register.
 You only have to re-register if your banking information changes.